offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Expression Categories_TOPIC
 ```

-An rvalue reference is similar to a reference except that it tells the compiler that it's working with is an rvalue.
+An rvalue reference is similar to a reference except that it tells the compiler that it's working with an rvalue.
 Rvalue references are declared by adding two ampersands (&&) after the type rather than just one.
 It's initialized using the `std::move()` function within the utility header, which casts its input into an rvalue reference.

 Rvalue references are typically used for moving objects (not copying, but actually moving the guts of one object into another).
 This is typically done through something called a move constructor, which will be explained further on.